 Preheat your oven to 375 degrees.
 Grease and flour three 8" (or two 9") pans.
 Set aside.

-Whisk together the flour, baking soda, and salt in a medium-sized bowl.
+Whisk together the flour, baking powder, and salt in a medium-sized bowl.
 Set it aside Then, in a small bowl or measuring cup, combine the milk, vanilla extract, and almond extract and set it aside.

 In a large bowl, beat the butter on high until smooth and fluffy (3-5 minutes).
 Then, slowly add the sugar while the beaters are running - helpers are handy for this step if you have them!